ReactionMechanismGenerator/PyDAS/README.rst

     released and we are unable to fix any bugs.

     We will continue to release conda packages for PyDAS as long as possible.
-    The current version (as of 5/2/2023) was built with libgfortran-ng 12 and Python 3.7 - it is likely in the future that this will no longer work properly and need to be fixed.
+    The current version (as of 5/2/2023) was built with libgfortran-ng 12 (or just libgfortran 5 for Mac) and Python 3.7 - it is likely in the future that this will no longer work properly and need to be fixed.